Organ donor

 How to make a donation

-You may donate a dollar (or more!) to support organ donation education when you renew your vehicle registration.
-Your license tab renewal notice will tell you about the option to donate to the account.
+You may donate $1 (or more!) to support organ donation education when you renew your vehicle registration.
+Your tab renewal notice will tell you about the option to donate to the account.
 This option is available if you renew your registration by mail, online, or in person at a vehicle licensing office.